Dr Rosamund Lily West

 What I do

-I lecture in architectural history, contextual studies and research methods at undergraduate and postgraduate level.
+I lecture in design and architectural history, contextual studies and research methods at both undergraduate and postgraduate level.

-Design and deliver architectural walking tours for major cultural organisations
+I design and deliver architectural walking tours for major cultural organisations.

 In 2024, I was awarded a doctorate for my thesis, "'Concrete Citizens': Sculptures for the London County Council’s Housing Schemes 1949-1965" (Kingston University).